pp4rs/DEPRECATED-installation-guide/docs/webscraping_drivers.md

 *   Install Google Chrome from [here](https://www.google.com/chrome/browser/desktop/index.html)
 *   Download the windows version of Chromedriver from [here](https://chromedriver.storage.googleapis.com/index.html?path=2.41/).
 *   Extract the contents from the zip file, and extract them into a new directory under `C:\chromedriver`
+*   Make sure that the chromedriver.exe file is directly under the PATH you specified, i.e. under C:\chromedriver.
+If your zip unpacker created a new folder with a different name inside your specified folder, move the .exe file to `C:\chromedriver`.
 *   Add the directory `C:\chromedriver` to your PATH as described before.
-Make sure that the chromedriver.exe file is directly under the PATH you specified, i.e. under C:\chromedriver.
-If your zip unpacker created a new folder with a different name inside your specified folder, move the .exe file accordingly or change the name of your PATH variable.
 *   If this went successfully, open a new Cygwin session, and enter `chromedriver --version`, you should get output that looks like `ChromeDriver 2.4X.XX`